0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 You can also listen on YouTube here: https://youtu.be/9QgQPyUm_g0

-So after this the texts kept coming through, evenn into October and November.
+So after this the texts kept coming through, even into October and November.
 The stalker would say I had ruined things with Gavin, that I was the problem, that I was "stuck up" and unlovable.
 It really did get to me.
 I started wondering whether I had been unfair to Gavin, or whether I had caused all of this by calling him a narcissist.

-Unfortunately at this point in my life, having just graduated and dealt with many changes both in my professional life, my personal life, and with my family, I was already extremely extressed.
+Unfortunately at this point in my life, having just graduated and dealt with many changes both in my professional life, personal life, and with my family, I was already extremely extressed.
 Because of this, I didn't really have any defense against what was happening.
 I started to believe all the messages Gavin sent me.
-I had no self-confidence left at that point, and sometimes I would come home from work and think about it all night.
+I had no self-confidence left at this point.

 In mid-November, I reached back out to Gavin.
 I apologized and said I felt bad about how we had left things.
 I genuinely believed everything this stalker said, that calling someone a narcisist was such a bad thing to do that I deserved death for it.

 Gavin replied quite fast, and of course, the stalker went quiet again.
+How funny is that.
+When I text gavin, the stalker stops reaching out.

 <figure style="max-width: 600px; text-align: center;">
   <a href="/assets/gavin9.png"><img src="/assets/gavin9.png" alt="Gavin responding after November apology" style="max-height: 50vh;"></a>
   <figcaption>Gavin responding after I reached out in November.</figcaption>
 </figure>

 Gavin and I texted through December and made plans for early in the next year.
 I went over to see him in January.
 Later in January, on the 28th, he came to see me.
 That date is important because I drove us to this concert in my Kia sedan, which I had bought the previous August.
-At this point, we hadn't seen each other since last summer, so he had *no idea I drove a Kia sedan* until January 28.
+At this point, we hadn't seen each other since last summer, so he had *no idea I drove a brand new Kia sedan* until January 28, 2025.
 Keep this in mind.

 After the night at Gavin's, and the night out at the concert, I realized nothing had changed romantically for me.
 I felt better that we were talking again, but I still was not into him.
 I stopped responding as quickly (still responding, though) and stopped initiating plans.